pf » DocBook vs Apache Forrest

 DocBook vs Apache Forrest

 I've spent the last few hours looking at DocBook, and Apache Forrest two XML documentation frameworks.
-Basically what these two frameworks let you accomplish is seperate your documentation content from your documentation layout, and display format.
+Basically what these two frameworks let you accomplish is separate your documentation content from your documentation layout, and display format.
 So you write all your documentation using one XML schema, then apply stylesheets to generate XHTML, PDF, RTF documentation.

 We are currently trying to decide which format to use for our Java 1.5 based email server project.
 So far we are leaning towards DocBook because it seams more mature, and there are more tools for it, but Forrest seams to have a smaller learning curve.

 I think Forrest's XML dialect covers 80 percent of the cases, with a much smaller learning curve, but for a large project that also needs to produce print documentation, DocBook merits consideration.
-The Server Side

 DocBook as I mentioned does have lots of tools, though I didn't find any that I tried to be terribly great: